-Along with the HOD, each class is exclusively assigned to a staff as its in-charge/ class tutor which enables attending student- wise academic and psycho-social needs in real- time across their duration of the program.
+Along with Head of the Department, each class is exclusively assigned to a staff as its class tutor which enables attending student- wise academic and psycho-social needs in real- time across their duration of the program.
+In addition, a staff is deputed as a mentor by the HOD and the Principal to a group of students and are cared.
 In general, an opinion on students' family back ground with respect to financial status (total annual income), parents' occupation and associated hardships, etc. are learnt through mentorship.
-Similarly, students' details such as date of birth, caste/community, religion, permanent address, medium of education, plus two marks, students' blood group etc are maintained as a bio-data.
-Also, transportation facility available (between their native place and the institution in case of day scholars), academic comfort (board / lodging) at the hostel etc. are known from the students by the class tutor as well as by the HOD and all together, become the bases of students mentoring/ counselling and students' support appropriate.
+Similarly, students' details such as date of birth, caste/community, religion, permanent address, medium of education, plus two marks, students' blood group etc are maintained as a bio-data in the academic register.
+Also, transportation facility available (between their native place and the institution in case of day scholars), academic comfort (board lodging) at the hostel etc. are known from the students by the class tutor, mentor as well as by the HOD and all together, become the bases of students mentoring/ counselling and students' support appropriate.
 Students are further guided academically based on their performance in internal tests class tests, model exams, assignments/ seminar classes etc. Special classes or weekly class tests are arranged whenever required.
-Similarly, retests are conducted if test performance is very poor in tests due to genuine reasons after permission from the principal.
-The class teachers / HOD would be in contact with the learners and help to redress their personal problems through constant counselling the mentor system which is in place serves its purpose.
-Alumni meets organized at the department have also been a venture to guide and assist the graduates suitably with respect to their do's and don'ts and assisting in placements
+Academically bright students / advanced learners are supported with suitable guidance.
+Similarly, retests are conducted if performance is very poor in tests due to genuine reasons (local bus strike, condolences, serious health issues etc.) after permission from the principal.
+The mentor, class teachers / HOD would be in contact with the mentees / learners and help to redress their personal problems through constant counselling as and when appropriate the mentor system which is in place serves its purpose.
+Alumni meets organized at the department have also been a venture to guide and assist the graduates suitably with respect to their do's and don'ts and facilitate in placements.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 2749 109 1:25
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 2660 109 1:24